ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 • The maximum monthly benefit depends on your income and occupation (typically 50% to 70% of your income).

-• You can also customize your coverage with different riders
+• You can also customize your coverage with different riders.

 What’s Covered by Long-Term Disability Insurance?